-As a trust we have an End of Life Care Plan.
-This is an end of life care tool which supports the staff to care for the patient, family and carers at the most difficult time.
-It is initiated by a Doctor at Registrar level or above in conjunction with a senior nurse; it ensures nothing is forgotten at this difficult time with communication, kindness & comfort being at the centre of all end of life care.
+As a Trust we have a Swan Care Plan for the last hours and days of life which supports the staff to care for the patient and the people important to them at the most difficult time.
+It is initiated by a Doctor at Registrar level, or above, in conjunction with a senior nurse; it ensures nothing is forgotten at this difficult time with communication, kindness & comfort at the centre of all end of life care.
 We base this plan on the NICE guidelines for the care of dying adults and review the document on a regular basis.

-The Swan Scheme
+The Swan Model of Care

-The Trust has implemented the Swan Scheme to represent end of life and bereavement care, which includes all wards now having Swan memory Boxes.
-The boxes are given to the families of patients that have an end of life care plan in place.
-They contain relative information a swan pen and paper, a small pack of tissues, a small ribbon-tie bag for jewellery or a hair lock, a swan bag for any property, two hot drink and cake vouchers, lip balm & forget me not seeds.
-We have also developed a small Swan paper bags with useful contents when the person dies, including The Good Grief Trust card.
+This includes all Wards having Swan Model resources to gift to the people important to the patients that have a Swan Care Plan in place, including; Relative Information Leaflet, pen and paper, a small pack of tissues, a small ribbon-tie bag for jewellery or a hair lock, a swan bag for any property, two hot drink and cake vouchers and forget me not seeds.
+We have also developed a small Swan paper bag with useful contents when the person dies, including The Good Grief Trust card.

 Bereavement Feedback Survey

-End of Life Care Volunteers
+Swan End of Life Care Volunteers